Competition, stability, and functionality in excitatory-inhibitory neural circuits: Game-theoretic interpretation of firing rate (FR) dynamics

-We now want to exploit the equivalence of the two formulations~\eqref{eq: fr-prx} and~\eqref{eq: fr-prox_si} of the firing rate dynamics to prove that $\En(x,u)=J(x,u)+\Gamma(Dx)$ in the special case $D=\mathcal{I}_{N}$. \begin{proposition}[\textbf{Uniqueness of the cost for proximal gradient FR dynamics}] Consider the firing rate dynamics~\eqref{eq: fr-prx} for a symmetric synaptic matrix $W=W^{\top}\in\real^{N}$, and let $\En:\real^{N}\times\mathcal{U}\to\real$ be the associated energy function defined in~\eqref{eq: En-gen}.
+We next exploit the equivalence of the two formulations~\eqref{eq: fr-prx} and~\eqref{eq: fr-prox_si} of the firing rate dynamics to prove that $\En(x,u)=J(x,u)+\Gamma(Dx)$ in the special case when $D=\mathcal{I}_{N}$. \begin{proposition}[\textbf{Uniqueness of the cost for proximal gradient FR dynamics}] Consider the firing rate dynamics~\eqref{eq: fr-prx} for a symmetric synaptic matrix $W=W^{\top}\in\real^{N\times N}$, and let $\En:\real^{N}\times\mathcal{U}\to\real$ be the associated energy function defined in~\eqref{eq: En-gen}.
 Consider the equivalent firing rate dynamics~\eqref{eq: fr-prox_si} and the associated cost~\eqref{eq: composite-cost} that is minimized by the proximal gradient dynamics.
 Then for $D=\mathcal{I}_{N}$ and fixed $u\in\mathcal{U}$

 \end{proposition} \begin{proof} We already have an explicit expression for the firing rate energy~\eqref{eq: En-gen}, while both the interaction cost $J(x,u)$ and the activation cost $\Gamma(x)$ only have an abstract definition.
 Exploiting the equivalence between the two formulation of the models, since $\prox_{\Gamma}(x)=\Phi(x)$ it must hold that